Flux induced re-entrant dynamics in the quantum walk of interacting bosons: Model

-where $U(t,t_{0}) = e^{-iH(t-t_{0})/\hbar}$ and $\left|\Psi(t_{0})\right\rangle$ is an initial state at time $t_0$.
-The analysis is done by exactly solving the models given in Eq.~\ref{eqn:ham1}.
-In our calculations, we use the hopping strengths $J=1$ and $K=3$ as considered in the experiment of Ref.~\cite{Tai2017} and study the CTQWs by varying $U$ and $\phi$.
+where $U(t) = e^{-iHt/\hbar}$ and $\left|\Psi(0)\right\rangle$ is an initial state at time $t=0$.
+The analysis is done by obtaining the exact numerical solution of Eq.~\ref{eqn:qw}.
+In our calculations, we use the hopping strengths $J=1$ and $K=3$ as considered in the experiment of Ref.~\cite{Tai_2017} and study the QW by varying $U$ and $\phi$.
+Here the choice of $J=1$ sets the energy scale in our studies.
 The calculations are done with a ladder of $L=25$ rungs which is a system of $50$ lattice sites.

-{\em Results.-} In this section we present our main results.
-For the CTQW, we consider the initial state